gobbe/cohesity-scripts/capacityReport/README.md

 `capacityReport.ps1` is a simple script that lists all or specified backupjob runs used capacity (Both frontend and backend) and optionally outputs a csv list with usage details.
 This data can be used for billing purposes.
 It is recommended to run the script daily and calculate the monthly average for a more accurate consumption report.

+All units are base 2, so MB is actually MiB etc.

 # How to use

 ```